Gavin introducing the opening plenary

 What were your overall impressions of the Conference?

-What stood out for you?
+Were there any sessions that stood out for you?

 Haemophilia health professionals reflected on their experience at the conference.

 Alex Klever, Clinical Nurse Consultant, Queensland Haemophilia Centre

 Natalie Karlovic, Physiotherapist – Oncology, Haemophilia and Palliative Care, Children’s Health, Queensland Hospital and Health Service

 ‘Marvellous to catch up with everyone – and to be able to discuss the sessions afterwards.’

 ‘We have come back from the conference feeling validated, more confident and connected.
 We wish that we had been attending previously.’

 ‘Being newer to this community personally I feel the importance of the community and can see the benefit for everyone.
 Professionally to have the privilege to listen to patients’ experience is very humbling and I am grateful for this opportunity.
 It inspires me to do more professionally to make a difference.’

 ‘Where to start?!
 It was such a fantastic experience.
 I am so grateful that we were offered the opportunity to share our experiences and to help perhaps encourage health professionals to re-evaluate needs and treatment for this group.
 I have come away feeling that I am part of an incredibly strong and educated community and am now in a much better position to be able to advocate for my boys.
 I feel so much more hopeful and better informed, especially regarding treatment options for bleeds, management of pain and arthritis.
 I would like to remain more connected and contribute more to our community in any way I can.’